SebasSA1/ML-Notebooks/README.md

  - **Pretrained CNN keras.ipynb**
  Image classification for DeepWeeds dataset using pretrained architectures like Incpetion, ResNeT 50 and Exception

+ - **PCA & Logistic Regressor for image clasification.ipynb**
+ Principal Component Analysis and Logistic regression for classify images with sign language.

  - **ML for music clasification.ipynb**
  Multi Layer Perceptron to clasify song in generes like Jazz and Blue or Soul and Reggae